-Quality assurance audits were completed by the manager and senior members of the team to help ensure quality standards were maintained and legislation complied with.
+Quality assurance audits were completed by the registered manager and senior members of the team to help ensure quality standards were maintained and legislation complied with.
 Where audits had identified shortfalls action had been carried out to address and resolve them.
-The registered manager acknowledged that these audits had not been as thorough as they would normally be in previous months due to changes in staffing structure; but there was a clear action plan developed to ensure that the quality of the audits were improved and the registered manager had a clearer oversight of the auditing process.
+The provider had recruited a consultant who has experience in driving quality and standards in health and social care and this consultant was being used to enhance the overall quality and monitoring of the service.